Dynasties, guarantees and ‘The Catch’: Cowboys and 49ers have a rich playoff history

 Dec.
 23, 1972 — NFC divisional round

 San Francisco held a 28-13 lead late in the game, but that only gave Roger Staubach an early chance to build his “Captain Comeback” credentials.
 Having entered the game in the fourth quarter as a replacement for Dallas quarterback Craig Morton, who held the starting job most of the season while Staubach dealt with a shoulder injury, the former Naval Academy star engineered 17 unanswered points in the final quarter for a stunning road win.
-Among the many other Cowboys deserving a share of the credit was kicker Toni Fritsch, the NFL’s first Austrian player who made all six of his field goal and extra point attempts (three each) and used his skills as a former national team soccer player to fool the 49ers with a rabona onside kick.
+Among the many other Cowboys deserving a share of the credit was kicker Toni Fritsch, the NFL’s first Austrian player, who made all six of his field goal and extra point attempts (three each) and used his skills as a former national team soccer player to fool the 49ers with a rabona onside kick.

 Final score: Cowboys 30, 49ers 28.
 Dallas would go on to be soundly beaten in the NFC championship game by Washington and its George Allen-led “Over the Hill Gang.”